-The Directed Research Project (DRP) is seen as a major component of the BMASc (Hons) degree in that it affords the student the opportunity to demonstrate his or her ability to critically analyze some element of his or her military experience.
+The Directed Research Project (DRP) is seen as a major component of the B.M.A.Sc.
+(Hons) degree in that it affords the students the opportunity to demonstrate their ability to critically analyze some element of their military experience.
 Students are required to submit a proposal to the Faculty of Social Sciences and Humanities, along with their application to be admitted into the programme.
 Upon acceptance of the proposal, a supervisor will be assigned and the work will be carried out under the guidance of that individual.
 If appropriate, this project may take the form of a technical project or a directed reading course with one or two major essays.
 Directed Readings allow students to explore subjects of particular interest through the execution of a series of assignments, while under the supervision of a university professor.